 Don't forget to exercise for a stronger body. | Source

-With pain in the knee and hamstring but not swollen or excessively inflamed, light workouts can continue.
+Light workouts can continue with pain in the knee and hamstring, provided they are not swollen or excessively inflamed.
 It is necessary not to overdo it.
-Start eating food that heals your body, so your injury is positively affected.
+Start eating food that heals your body so your injury is positively affected.

 There are nutrients in food that effectively act as anti-inflammatories.
 Bromelain is one of them.
-Bromelain is an enzyme found in the fruit and especially in the stem of the pineapple.
+Bromelain is an enzyme found in the fruit, especially in the pineapple stem.
 Eating fresh pineapple helps reduce swelling, bruising, and pain.

 Exercise keeps the lungs, heart, muscles and immune system strong.